LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 ~~~~~~~~~~~~~~~~

 The Logtalk compiler warns about any referenced entity that is not
 currently loaded.
-The warning may reveal a misspell entity name or just
+The warning may reveal a misspelled entity name or just
-an entity that it will be loaded later.
-Out-of-oder loading should be
+an entity that will be loaded later.
+Out-of-order loading should be
 avoided when possible as it prevents some code optimizations such as
 :term:`static binding` of messages to methods.